The medications listed on this website are provided for informational purposes only.

 - Family or personal history of depression, thoughts of suicide, or bipolar disorder

-There’s also an important boxed warning: atomoxetine may increase the risk of suicidal thoughts in children, adolescents, and young adults.
+There’s also an important boxed warning: Strattera may increase the risk of suicidal thoughts in children, adolescents, and young adults.
 This doesn’t mean everyone will experience this side effect, but it’s something that needs careful monitoring, especially early in treatment.

 Dosages and Administration